This is the BEST Green Chili Recipe with tender pulled chicken, salsa verde & green chilies. It's packed with flavour and freezer-friendly!

 Ingredients and substitutions

-- Olive oil – a neutral oil like sunflower oil, avocado oil or grapeseed oil can be used in place of olive oil.
+- Olive oil – or a neutral cooking oil like avocado oil.

-- Red onion – yellow onion, white onion or shallots are great alternatives to red onion.
+- Red onion – yellow or white onion would also work.

-- Garlic – use fresh or jarred minced garlic for this recipe.
+- Garlic – use fresh or jarred minced garlic.

-- Cumin – caraway seeds, ground coriander, garam masala or curry powder will also work.
+- Cumin – caraway seeds, coriander, garam masala or curry powder will also work.

-- Lime juice – fresh or bottled lime juice will work.
+- Lime juice – lemon juice will work in a pinch.

 Topping ideas

-- Avocado – guacamole would also be yummy or you can leave this off altogether.
+- Avocado – guacamole would also be yummy.

 - Jalapenos – pickled jalapenos are a less spicy option.

-- Cilantro – leave the cilantro off altogether if you’re not a fan.
+- Cilantro – leave this off if you're not a fan.

-- Sour cream – lime crema or plain Greek yogurt would both work here.
+- Sour cream – lime crema would also be delicious.

 How to make green chili